phonowell/genshin-impact-script/doc/en/tactic.md

 on-long-press = a, e~
 ```

-The above configuration is not the optimal solution.
-If you have a better
-solution, please let me know.
+The above configuration is not an optimal solution.
+If you have a better solution, please let me know at any time.

-## Wildcard
+## Wildcards

 Since version `0.0.34`, the following wildcards can be used: